 - Outdoor Education

-Of course, the course structure of each university can greatly differ from one another.
-You can also take note that most Sports Science programmes have core and elective modules for their students.
-Not only that, there is often industrial training included for its students as well.
+There is often industrial training included for students as well.
 As for postgraduate students, they must produce either a thesis dissertation or research project (coursework mode).

 What are the entry requirements and qualifications?

+Ticking off the general requirements can give you the leverage you need to get accepted into the institution of your choice.
 These entry requirements can vary from one institution to another.
-Therefore, it is wiser if you set aside time to do more research regarding any further details set by the university of your choice.
+Therefore, it is wiser if you set aside time to do more research.
 Being extra prepared can go a long way!

 Diploma in Sports Science